jw99jw/jw99jw.github.io/_posts/2020-04-24-PortSwigger - Lab) SQL injection UNION attack, determining the number of columns returned by the query.md

 But if the table has only 3 columns but we submit ' ORDER BY 4, then the database will return an error message, since it can't order by a column that it doesn't have.

-This is what the attackers exploit.
+This is what the attackers seek to exploit.

-## Another way to determine the number of columns is by using UNION keyword.
+## Using the UNION keyword.

 According to the requirements of UNION keyword stated above, we need to SELECT the exact number of columns as the first table.